Cliff Lee: Early years: 2002–2004

 On June 27, 2002, Lee was part of a six-player trade-deadline deal between the Expos and the Cleveland Indians.
-The Expos, who were making a push for the 2002 MLB playoffs, acquired Cleveland ace Bartolo Colon, pitching prospect Tim Drew, and cash from the Indians, while Cleveland received Lee, minor-league shortstop Brandon Phillips, Outfield prospect Grady Sizemore, and first baseman Lee Stevens.
+The Expos, who were making a push for the 2002 MLB playoffs, acquired Cleveland ace Bartolo Colón, pitching prospect Tim Drew, and cash from the Indians, while Cleveland received Lee, minor-league shortstop Brandon Phillips, outfield prospect Grady Sizemore, and first baseman Lee Stevens.
 After making only three starts with the Double-A Akron Aeros, during which he went 2–1 with a 5.40 ERA and struck out 18 batters in 16 2/3 innings, Lee was promoted to the Triple-A Buffalo Bisons of the International League.

 Lee made his major-league debut on September 15, 2002, where he took the loss against the Minnesota Twins.
 He was able to take a shutout into the sixth inning before pitch-count limitations pulled him out of the game.
 The shutout bid came to an end when Cristian Guzman, who Lee had left on third base, scored on a sacrifice fly from Matt LeCroy; the Indians ultimately lost 5–0.
 Minnesota's victory clinched their first playoff berth since 1991.
 Lee had one other major-league start that season, earning a no decision after allowing one run in five innings of Cleveland's 3–2 loss to the Kansas City Royals.
 In addition to his two Cleveland starts, Lee started a total of 26 minor-league games across Harrisburg, Akron, and Buffalo.
 He went 12–5 in those starts with a 3.64 ERA, and struck out 153 batters in 146 innings.